imLinguin/nile/README.md

 # Nile
 Linux native Amazon Games client, based on [this research](https://github.com/Lariaa/GameLauncherResearch/wiki/Amazon-Games)

+Nile is not ready for use yet.
+I barerly scratched the authentication flow.

 # Purpose
 This is my attempt to make Amazon Games useful for Linux users that want to play titles obtained thanks to [Prime](https://prime.amazon.com) membership.